 Prerequisite(s): EDUC/PSYC 310.
 (3-1) PSYC 415 Human Sexuality (3 sem. hrs.)
 Concepts and materials treating the meaning and significance of human sexuality.
 Due to the discussion-oriented format, full preparation, attendance, and participation are required.
 Prerequisite(s): Third-year standing.
 (3-0) PSYC 416 Psychology and the Law (3 sem. hrs.)
 This course is a consideration of human behaviour within the legal system, including issues related to giving testimony, jury decision-making, and defense pleas.
 Prerequisite(s): Third-year standing.
-(3-0) PSYC 420 Adult Development and Aging (3 sem. hrs.)
+(3-0) PSYC 418 Memory and Attention (3 sem. hrs.)
+This course examines current models of the human memory system, as well as practical mnemonic aids and theoretical issues and models.
+Prerequisite(s): PSYC 105, 106, 201; plus 6 additional sem. hrs. of Psychology.
+PSYC 420 Adult Development and Aging (3 sem. hrs.)
 An introduction to the developmental tasks, issues, and experiences common to human development from young adulthood through old age.
 The theories of adult development and aging; the role of genetic and environmental factors in aging; the effects of 324 aging on sensation and perception, learning and cognition, personality and adjustment; and the issues of death and bereavement are topics examined.
 Prerequisite(s): PSYC 215 and third-year standing.
 (3-0) PSYC 431 Introduction to Career Counselling and Development (3 sem. hrs.)
 A critical introduction to the theory and practice of career counselling.
 The course offers an overview of major factors affecting career development, examines current trends and how to meet developing needs, and addresses the importance of effective career counselling in the lifelong development of the individual.
 Prerequisite(s): PSYC 331 and third-year standing.
 (3-0) PSYC 440 Psychology of Religion (3 sem. hrs.)
 An application of the tools of empirical psychology to the study of the development and function of religious experience.
 This course offers an analysis of the role of religious experience in the human personality.
 Specific religious experiences (e.g., conversion, prayer, glossolalia, miracles) are examined with a view to understanding their function in the normal individual.
 Prerequisite(s): Third-year standing.
 (3-0) PSYC 471 Human Neuropsychology (3 sem. hrs.)
 An in-depth examination of the relationship between brain function and psychological processes such as spatial processing, language, and executive functioning.
 Behavioral and psychological consequences of neurological disorders will be the focus of inquiry.
 Prerequisite(s): PSYC 254 and third-year standing.
 (3-3) PSYC 497, 498 Senior Thesis (3, 3 sem. hrs.)
 Under supervision of the departmental faculty, students conduct a careful review of the literature on a topic of their choice as well as an empirical study of some portion of the topic.
 The final written result is submitted in thesis form.
 Prerequisite(s): Minimum cumulative GPA of 3.3, and permission from department chair.
 Religious Studies RELS 105 The Coherence of Faith (3 sem. hrs.)
 An overview of the theological coherence of Catholic dogma and doctrine.
 Following the content and structure of the Apostles' creed, this course focuses on key theological principles, concepts, and definitions such as Trinity, Incarnation, personhood, immortality of the soul, Church, relationality, heaven, purgatory, hell, sin, and redemption.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): None.